-AFYA provides an environmentally-sensitive, community-oriented solution to help address the critical shortage of medical supplies in underserved communities around the world and at home while also acting as a first responder in disasters wherever they may occur.
+Afya provides an environmentally-sensitive, community-oriented solution to help address the critical shortage of medical supplies around the world and at home while also acting as a first responder in disasters wherever they may occur.

 Due to upgrades and stringent reuse protocols in the US healthcare system, over 7000 tons of usable medical supplies and equipment, including ventilators, wheelchairs, latex gloves, hospital beds and much more, are “wasted” every year.
 Unable to be used in the US, some $20 billion worth of medical supplies are sent to landfills at great cost to the American health care system and environment.

 AFYA sources medical supplies from hospitals, clinics, nursing homes and individuals with unused home hospice supplies.